hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ### Moment Control

 Traditional initialization techniques manage to provide a stable starting point for the propagation of mean and variance in fully connected layers, but they do not work so well in ResNets.
-The key problem is that the variance can not remain constant when skip connections are involved.
+The key problem is that the variance can not remain constant when simple additive skip connections are used.
 After all, the variance is linear and unless the non-linear transformation branch would output a zero-variance signal, the output variance must be greater than the input variance.
-Moreover, if the signal would have a strictly positive mean, also the mean would start drifting when skip connections are chained together.
+Moreover, if the signal would have a strictly positive mean, also the mean would start drifting when residual layers are chained together.
 Luckily, these drifting effects can be mitigated to some extent.
-On one side by using BN, but what are the alternatives exactly?
+On one side by using BN, but are there alternative approaches and if yes, what are they?

+Before we come to possible solutions, it might be useful to point out that these drift effects are due to the simple _additive_ skip connections used in ResNets.
+For example, the gating mechanism that is used to control the skip connection in highway networks makes the mean shift much less of a problem than in ResNets.
+In the case of DenseNets, the concatenation does not affect either mean or variance if the residual branch produces outputs with similar statistics as the inputs.
+Therefore, we mainly focus on these simple _additive_ skip connections in ResNets.

 Similar to standard initialization methods, the key idea to counter drifting in ResNets is to stabilise the variance propagation.
 To this end, a slightly modified formulation of skip connections is typically used (e.g., [Szegedy et al., 2016](#szegedy16inceptionv4); [Balduzzi et al., 2017](#balduzzi17shattered); [Hanin & Rolnick, 2018](#hanin18how)):